-The Family Ministry of Neelsville Presbyterian Church has identified significant stages of a one’s spiritual journey shepherded by their parents in partnership with our church family.
-For these milestones, parents, children, and youth will have opportunities to participate in educational events, family celebrations and special times during worship.
+The Family Ministry of Neelsville Presbyterian Church has identified significant stages of one’s spiritual journey shepherded by their parents in partnership with our church family.
+For these milestones, parents, children, and youth will have opportunities to participate in educational events, family celebrations, and special times during worship.

 “Hear, O Israel: The Lord our God, the Lord is one.
 You shall love the Lord your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.
 Deuteronomy 6:4-9

 As parents prepare for the arrival of their baby, whether during pregnancy or the process of adoption, our church family would like to support you with prayer and meeting your needs.
 For baptism, parents will meet with the pastor prior to this special event to discuss the significance of inviting a child into the family of faith.
 Contact the office staff to schedule at firstname.lastname@example.org.